• Home

 • Informational Resources

-• Contact
+• Contact or Questions

-Mount Moriah Cemetery
+ORIGINAL Mount Moriah Cemetery

 Mount Moriah Cemetery is among the oldest Black cemeteries in Burlington County and is by far the largest, containing approximately 525 graves.
 The first cemetery lot was located behind the church’s first sanctuary near the corner of president day Marne Highway and the Mount Holly Bypass.
 This smaller cemetery is pictured above.
 In the 1880s, interments began in a second cemetery lot on the east side of the Mount Holly Bypass.
 The two parcels were purchased separately, decades apart, and were never connected.
 See illustration below.